smarticoai/public-api/docs/api/classes/WSAPIStore.md

 Optional callback invoked after a successful [buyStoreItem](#buystoreitem) elsewhere in the session.
-Receives the refreshed first page (`limit = 20, offset = 0`) — NOT the page parameters passed to this initial call.
-Only ONE callback can be registered;
-  each new call overwrites the previous one.
+Receives the refreshed page for the same `(limit, offset)` used on the call that registered this callback.
+Only ONE callback can be registered; each new call overwrites the previous one.
 Pass a stable handler or re-register intentionally on screen entry.

 #### Returns